This post may contain affiliate links. Please read my disclosure policy.

-Roll Ball in Sugar to Coat: Then roll the ball in a small bowl of granulated sugar to coat.
+Roll the Ball in Sugar to Coat: Then roll the ball in a small bowl of granulated sugar to coat.

-Place onto Baking Sheet: I then place the sugar-coated cookie dough ball onto the lined baking sheet about 2-inches apart from the other peanut butter blossoms cookie dough and repeat until the baking sheet is filled.
+Place onto Baking Sheet: I then place the sugar-coated cookie dough ball onto the lined baking sheet about 2 inches apart from the other peanut butter blossoms cookie dough and repeat until the baking sheet is filled.

 This allows the Hershey’s Kiss to soften just a touch without softening too much on the peanut butter blossoms.
 And I’ve found that the Kiss stays perfectly tender enough for eating on the cookie once the cookie has cooled!
-Baking it any longer makes the Kiss too soft and any shorter makes the Kiss too hard. 🙂
+Baking it any longer makes the Kiss too soft, and any shorter makes the Kiss too hard. 🙂

 How to Make Ahead, Store and Freeze Peanut Butter Blossoms

 To make ahead.
 These cookies are excellent to make ahead, especially throughout the holidays.
 They are some of our favorite Make Ahead Christmas Cookies.
-Simply prepare the peanut butter blossoms dough as instructed and store in the refrigerator for 3 to 5 days.
+Simply prepare the peanut butter blossoms dough as instructed and store it in the refrigerator for 3 to 5 days.